"Save one life and you’re a hero.

 ---|---|

-Clinical rotations for the program are all within driving distance of the Marquette campus.
+All clinical rotations are within the state of Wisconsin.
 Students will meet the College of Nursing D.N.P. program learning outcomes and the graduate standards on pages 17-20 as specified by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) at program completion.

 This program must be completed on a full-time basis.